` Here’s another example of a stupid mistake that caused a seller to lose about $50,000 on their home sale. An

 Carpets take a beating.
 General traffic, pets, children, muddy shoes, coffee, and wine all leave their calling cards on your carpeting.
 Unless you have been extremely fussy about your carpeting, it shows signs of use.
 This job calls for more than a good vacuum.

 Shampoo: You can often rent or purchase a carpet shampooer inexpensively.
-If your carpet does not have stains, spruce it up with a good washing.
+If your carper does not have stains, spruce it up with a good washing.

 · Move the furniture out of the rooms you need to shampoo.